4 releases (1 stable)

 The Rust standard library provides the String and str types, which wrap Vec<u8> and [u8] respectively, with the invariant that the contents are valid UTF-8.

 This crate abstracts the idea of type-level invariants on strings by introducing the immutable Check and Ck types, where the invariants are determined by a generic Invariant type parameter.
-Implementing the Invariant trait is left to other crates, such as strck_ident.
+It offers UnicodeIdent and RustIdent Invariants, which are enabled by the ident feature flag.

 "strck" comes from "str check", similar to how rustc has typeck and borrowck for type check and borrow check respectively.